Intensive Short-Term Dynamic Psychotherapy (ISTDP)

 Location/Institution: A mental health outpatient psychotherapy clinic in Tehran, Iran

-The purpose of this study was to examine the efficacy of Intensive Short-Term Dynamic Psychotherapy (ISTDP) on depressive symptoms and executive functioning in patients with major depression.
+The purpose of the study was to examine the efficacy of Intensive Short-Term Dynamic Psychotherapy (ISTDP) on depressive symptoms and executive functioning in patients with major depression.
 Participants were randomized to either ISTDP or a wait-list control.
 Measures utilized include the Beck Depression Inventory (BDI-II), the Wisconsin Cart Sorting Test (WCST), and the Stroop task.
-Results indicate significant interaction effects of group and time on depression scores when the group ISTDP was compared with the wait-list control group; participants receiving ISTDP had significantly reduced depression severity both after treatment and at follow-up.
+Results indicate that there were significant interaction effects of group and time on depression scores when the ISTDP group was compared with the wait-list control group, participants receiving ISTDP had significantly reduced depression severity both after treatment and at follow-up.
 Results also demonstrated modest improvements on most tests of executive functioning in participants receiving ISTDP.
-Depressed patients receiving ISTDP show a sustained reduction in depression severity after treatment and after 12-month follow-up and improvements in executive functioning after treatment compared with a wait-list control.
-Limitations include small sample size, lack of follow-up data to report on the maintenance of the observed cognitive improvements, and lack of formal adherence measures.
+Depressed patients receiving ISTDP show a sustained reduction in depression severity after treatment and after 12-month follow-up and improvements in executive functioning after treatment compared with the wait-list control.
+Limitations include the small sample size, lack of follow-up data to report on the maintenance of the observed cognitive improvements, and lack of formal adherence measures.

 Length of controlled postintervention follow-up: 12 months.